English Curriculum Content and Sequence

 The English curriculum is constructed in a way that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND) or high needs, the knowledge and cultural capital they need to succeed in life.
 Units have been designed to support the development of key literacy skills which can be used by all pupils in everyday life.
 Lessons are designed to scaffold learners appropriately so they can achieve success, with this scaffolding scaled back as they grow in knowledge, skills, confidence and independence

-Click on the picture to see the times for each year group by term.
+Click on the picture to see the overview of the planning for each year group.